araobp/spielzeug/README.md

 ### Power supply board

+I have developed an original power supply board for the robot.

 Right terminal block (power in): AA(1.5V) x 4 = 6V,
 left terminal block (power out): 6V, turn the toggle switch on (left) to turn on the circuit (and the blue LED turns on)